Nicole Polizzi Supports Britney Spears In New Instagram Share: ‘Love You Queen’

 “I need this shirt!!
 Where did you get it?” stated a fourth fan.

-Best known for her work on the MTV series Jersey Shore, Nicole recently stepped back from filming after ten years as a cast member of the franchise to focus more on her personal life with husband Jionni LaValle and their three children, Lorenzo, Giovanna, and Angelo.
-She runs a website and brick and mortar store called The Snooki Shop in Madison New Jersey and is also the host of It’s Happening with Snooki & Joey, a weekly podcast she hosts with pal Joey Camasta.
+Best known for appearing on the MTV series Jersey Shore, Nicole recently stepped back from filming after 10 years as a cast member to focus more on her personal life with husband Jionni LaValle and their three children – Lorenzo, Giovanna, and Angelo.
+She runs a website and brick-and-mortar store called The Snooki Shop in Madison New Jersey, and is also the host of It’s Happening with Snooki & Joey, a weekly podcast she hosts with pal Joey Camasta.